ampproject/amphtml/README.md

 We push a new release of AMP to all AMP pages every week on Thursday.
 The more detailed schedule is as follows:

-- Every Thursday we cut a green release from our `master` branch.
+- Every Wednesday we cut a green release from our `master` branch.
-- This is then pushed to users of AMP who opted into the [AMP Dev Channel](#amp-dev-channel).
+- On Thursday this is pushed to users of AMP who opted into the [AMP Dev Channel](#amp-dev-channel).
 - On Monday we check error rates for opt-in users and bug reports and if everything looks fine, we push this new release to 1% of AMP pages.
 - We then continue to monitor error rates and bug reports throughout the week.
 - On Thursday the "Dev Channel" release from last Thursday is then pushed to all users.